Kalman filter: Information filter

 In cases where the dimension of the observation vector y is bigger than the dimension of the state space vector x, the information filter can avoid the inversion of a bigger matrix in the Kalman gain calculation at the price of inverting a smaller matrix in the prediction step, thus saving computing time.
+Additionally, the information filter allows for system information initialization according to ${I_{1|0} = P^{-1}_{1|0} = 0}$, which would not be possible for the regular Kalman filter.
 In the information filter, or inverse covariance filter, the estimated covariance and estimated state are replaced by the information matrix and information vector respectively.
 These are defined as:

 Similarly the predicted covariance and state have equivalent information forms, defined as:

-as have the measurement covariance and measurement vector, which are defined as:
+and the measurement covariance and measurement vector, which are defined as:

 The information update now becomes a trivial sum.

 The main advantage of the information filter is that N measurements can be filtered at each time step simply by summing their information matrices and vectors.

 To predict the information filter the information matrix and vector can be converted back to their state space equivalents, or alternatively the information space prediction can be used.